Manja (film)

 Manja is a 2014 Malayalam comedy film written and directed by Bijoy Urmise.
 This is the first film directed by Binoy Urmise.
 It stars Niyas Backer in lead role and Shammi Thilakan, Ashokan and Joy Mathew in supporting roles.

 Plot

-The film revolves around the central character Jackson (Niyas Bakker), who is a hard working, simple young guy from a village.
+The film revolves around the central character Jackson, who is a hard working, simple young guy from a village.
 His greatest desire is to become a film star.
 His journey to achieve the goal in life and some interesting incidents is the main plot of the film.